Riddim-GLiTCH/Nexus-Kart-Wii/README.md

+# Nexus Kart Wii

+Nexus Kart Wii is a mod for Mario Kart Wii based on Pulsar.

 # Pulsar

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features: